 CELT’s Officers, Directors, and Advisory Council are your friends and neighbors.
 They contribute generously of both their time and resources.
 Any of them will be glad to tell you how you can help too, and contribute to preserving the special character of Cape Elizabeth.

-Vice President, Elizabeth Goodspeed
+President, Elizabeth Goodspeed

 Secretary, Jan Molleur